ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-conditions/index.md

   - `Even Numbers`, `Odd Numbers` and `Blanks` have no inputs; their predicate function is provided zero values.
   - `Age 5 Years Ago` has one input; its predicate function is provided one value.
   - `Between (Exclusive)` has two inputs; its predicate function is provided two values.
-  - `Choose One` is a built-in option and acts as an inactive filter option.
+  - `Choose one` is a built-in option and acts as an inactive filter option.
   - The `maxNumConditions=1` option is used to only display one Filter Condition.
 - The **Date** column contains three custom filter options managed by a [Date Filter](/filter-date/):
   - `Equals (with Nulls)` has one inputs; its predicate function is provided one value.